How To: Start a Seed with a Biodegradable Pot

 - Lay the toilet paper roll along the short side of the newspaper rectangle.

 - Roll the newspaper around the roll.
-Slide the newspaper so that it overhangs the roll about 20 cm.
+Slide the newspaper so that it overhangs the roll.
+You will need enough overhang to cover the bottom of the pot.

 - Fold the overhanging newspaper up inside the toilet paper roll, overlapping it or twisting it to create the "bottom" of the pot.

-- Grip the paper in one hand and the roll in the other.
-Gently twist the paper pot off the roll.
+- Gently remove the paper pot off the roll.

-- Fold over the top newspaper flap to ‘lock’ the top rim of the pot.
+- Fold over the top edges of the newspaper to ‘lock’ the top rim of the pot.

 To plant the seed: